JehhFeitosa/JehhFeitosa/README.md

 **I work with**

-- Today I'm a Software Developer with a focus on Java, work also with TOPAZ, PLSQL, Elastic, Kibana, Kafka e Postman.
+- Today I'm a Software Developer with a focus on Java, work also with TOPAZ, ElasticSearch, Kibana, Kafka, Postman and PLSQL.

 </br>